ShimronAlakkal/tradebook/README.md

 1. changing the UI
 2. over with the cacl page
 3. models are set to be used
-4. trade entry page is yet to be made.
+4. trade entry page is mostly done
+5. Linking local db remain
+6. Major UI tweeks comin up
+7. Drawer needs to be done
+8. "Export and Import notes" are to be decided for the first version
 ```
 Wireframe :
 <table>